Reno-03/product-card-design/README.md

 - **Spacing**: Consistent use of gaps and padding for visual hierarchy
 - **Interactions**: 1.05x scale transform on hover with shadow enhancement

-## 🚀 How to View

-Simply open `index.html` in your web browser.
-No build process or dependencies required!

 ## 📂 Project Structure
 ```
 product-card-design/